-This research group carries out world leading research in autonomous processes and autonomous robotic systems by investigating key research problems of sensing, control, decision making and system integration.
+This research group carries out world leading research in robotics and autonomous robotic systems by investigating key research problems of sensing, control, decision making and system integration.

-The group is a major contributor to the activities of the Sheffield Centre for Robotic Research (SCentRo).
+The group is a major contributor to the activities of the Sheffield Robotics centre.

 The collective competence of the group is unparalleled in the UK and covers most essential topics of this area: design of autonomous industrial robots, condition monitoring for fault tolerant autonomous systems, biologically inspired principles of sensing and control, international standards for autonomous robots, self-assembling robotic systems and swarms, advanced software architectures for decision making, autonomous hybrid systems modelling, formal verification, and distributed and parallel control systems.

-With eight core academic members, who supervise many researchers, PhD students, and MSc students, we are an internationally renowned group in the area of autonomous systems and robotics.
+With eight core academic members, who supervise many researchers, PhD students, and MSc students, we are an internationally renowned group in the area of robotics and autonomous systems.

 Our research environment has a strong industrial focus and delivers impact through strategic partnerships with world-class engineering companies and via industrial research institutes.

 - Sheffield Microrobotics Lab

 Led by Dr Shuhei Miyashita